SRDewan/Unsupervised-Domain-Adaptation-by-Backpropagation/README.md

 9. `office_aw.ipynb` - Contains code for the Office-31 dataset experiments where Amazon is the source and Webcam is the target.
 10. `office_dw.ipynb` - Contains code for the Office-31 dataset experiments where DSLR is the source and Webcam is the target.
 11. `office_wd.ipynb` - Contains code for the Office-31 dataset experiments where Webcam is the source and DSLR is the target.
-12. 'mnist_mnistm(updated).ipynb' - Contains code for the Mnist dataset as source and Mnist_M dataset as target.
+12.`mnist_mnistm(updated).ipynb`- Contains code for the Mnist dataset as source and Mnist_M dataset as target.
-13. 'mnist_mnist.ipynb" - Contains another attempt for the Mnist and Mnist_M dataset.

 ## Datasets
 The MNIST and GTSRB datasets were directly taken from torchvision.
 The rest of the datasets have been uploaded to a drive (link given below).